Food Safety Modernization Act Guide: FSMA Meaning, Regulations, Compliance and More

 Ensure that all of your recipes are organized in cloud storage with the help of our Digital Recipe Book.
 With this feature, you can log all recipe information, including the following, to our system:

-The information logged into our Digital Recipe Book is also used to automatically calculate how much food you're preparing and expiration dates of products.
+The information logged into our Digital Recipe Book is also used to automatically calculate how much food you're preparing and the expiration dates of products.

 Use this smart solution to ensure food handlers have access to proper food preparation and reference for the correct business processes.